 The Start-up Plan will be evaluated by the EIT according to the following Horizon Europe award criteria: excellence, quality and efficiency of the implementation, and impact.
-An EIT panel will be appointed to assess the start-up plan and the start-up grant requested by the KIC.
-The start-up grant agreement may be signed following the award decision of the EIT Director.
+An EIT evaluation committee will be appointed to assess the Start-up Plan and the start-up grant requested by the KIC.
+The Start-up Grant Agreement may be signed following the award decision of the EIT Director.

 The start-up grant may cover the eligible costs of, inter alia, the following activities: establishment of legal structures, including the set-up of the KIC Legal Entity; recruitment and appointment of a CEO and other core staff; coordination and signature of the internal agreements formalising the engagement of partner organisations; setting up key business processes and establish internal policies; preparation of the first KIC Business Plan.
-In addition, when justified, the EIT start-up grant agreement may also finance some initial higher education, research and innovation, business creation, Cross-KIC and RIS activities that directly contribute to the rolling out of the first KIC Business Plan.
+In addition, when justified, the Start-up Grant Agreement may also finance some initial higher education, research and innovation, business creation, Cross-KIC and EIT RIS activities that directly contribute to the rolling out of the first KIC Business Plan.